 Members of the Nominating Committee are not eligible to be slated or elected to any elected position within the association within their elected term.
 Nominating Committee members who resign from the committee shall not be slated or elected to any elected position within the association within their elected term.

 The Nominating Committee has three in-person meetings each year.
-The first takes place during the ASWB Annual Meeting of the Delegate Assembly.
-The second meeting is held at the ASWB Education Conference.
+The first is held at the ASWB Education Conference.
 This meeting is when the Nominating Committee receives the greatest number of recommendations and members are given the opportunity to discuss the nomination process and elected positions with attendees.
 A short committee meeting is customarily held after the conference adjourns on Saturday and lasts about one hour.
-The third meeting is a one-day meeting usually on Saturday in the summer.
+The second meeting is a one-day meeting usually on Saturday in the summer.
 Attendees travel the day before the meeting and the day after the meeting.
-Hotels in the VA/DC area are used for this meeting.
+Hotels in the Washington, DC area are used for this meeting.
+The third takes place during the ASWB Annual Meeting of the Delegate Assembly.
 In-person meeting attendance is fully funded by ASWB.
 Conference calls and virtual meetings are held to complete the work of the committee.